wolves/pyre/README.md

 In these early stages, it is currently capable of automating the boilerplate file creation necessary for implimenting new features in the different Sunbird Angular projects.

-The intention is that as more pain points are indentified Pyre can me expanded to help alleviate those tasks as well.
+The intention is that as more pain points are indentified Pyre can be expanded to help alleviate those tasks as well.

 <a id="install"></a>